msrasys/nnscaler/docs/source/parallel_module.md

 Writing a pas policy can be very hard and error-prone.
 So we provide 6 builtin PAS policies to help you. `dp`, `tp`, `pp`, `data`, `hybrid`, and `autodist`.
 Please note only `autodist` policy is the recommended policy for most cases, and all other PAS policies are mainly test purpose only.

-The configuration of the PAS policy should be passed in the `user_config.code['pas']` of `ComputeConfig` as a dictionary.
+The configuration of the PAS policy should be passed in the `pas_config` of `ComputeConfig` as a dictionary.

 1. `dp`: data parallelism.
 It will replicate the module across all devices, and run data parallelism across all devices.
 It requires the `plan_ngpus` must be 1 and no configurations